-The festival presents Croatian culture through continuous music & dance performances on the main stage of the Armory by some of the finest Croatian musicians, singers and dance ensembles from the Pacific Northwest, Canada and beyond.
+Seattle Center Festál presents CroatiaFest in partnership with CroatiaFest.
+The festival presents Croatian culture through music and dance performances by the finest Croatian musicians, singers and dance ensembles from the Pacific Northwest, Canada and beyond.
 Museum quality exhibits tell the story of the Croatian American immigrant experience through historical photos, artifacts, traditional costumes and folk instruments.
 Attendees can enjoy cooking demonstrations of traditional foods by Croatian chefs.
 The office of the Croatian Consulate assists with passports, visas and official government documents.

 DID YOU KNOW?

-The Dalmatian dog breed can be traced back to the Croatian coastal region of Dalmatia.
+- The Dalmatian dog breed can be traced back to the Croatian coastal region of Dalmatia.

-Together with Spain, Croatia has the highest number of UNESCO intangible goods of any European country,
+- Together with Spain, Croatia has the highest number of UNESCO intangible goods of any European country.

-Nikola Tesla electrical-mechanical engineer is best known for his contributions to the design of the modern alternating current (AC) electricity supply was born in Smiljan, Croatia.
+- Nikola Tesla, electrical-mechanical engineer, is best known for his contributions to the design of the modern alternating current (AC) electricity supply, was born in Smiljan, Croatia.

-The Maglite flashlight was designed by Anthony ‘Tony’ Maglica who was born in Croatia on island of Zlarin.
+- The Maglite flashlight was designed by Anthony ‘Tony’ Maglica who was born in Croatia on island of Zlarin.

 - Croatia is the home of the necktie.
 The modern necktie that spread from Europe traces back to Croatian mercenaries serving in France during the Thirty Years' War (1618–1648).